pre-vert/Borrowable-limit-order-book/FUNCTIONS.md

 Consequences:

-- borrowing positions are liquidated
+- all borrowing positions are liquidated, even if $1 is taken from order
+- maker's excess collateral is:
+  - reduced as maker has less deposits
+  - increased as lent assets are liquidated
+  - increased as sufficient maker's orders are closed out
 - less orders and assets in the book
-- less collateral and borrowing capacity for the maker which order is taken

 Inputs :